Walgreens, Humana in talks to take stakes in each other: WSJ

 The news comes amid widespread consolidation in the healthcare industry, with pharmacy benefits manager CVS Health Corp set to close its $69 billion purchase of health insurer Aetna Inc after the Thanksgiving holiday.

-Walgreens and Humana did not immediately respond to Reuters’ requests for comment.
+Walgreens declined to comment, while Humana did not immediately respond to a Reuters request for comment.

 Shares of Walgreens were down 2.6 percent in extended trading, while shares of Humana were marginally lower.